 This Article describes the various situations when full-time faculty members may be granted leave from the performance of duties and responsibilities.
 College policies for granting such leaves shall be consistent with applicable state and federal laws, as currently enacted or hereafter amended.

-Full Time Faculty Leave Accrual.
+Sick Leave

+Sick leave shall:

+Be credited to compensable sick leave at the end of each month of active employment, or as specified in Article 9.3;

+Accumulate without limitation during active employment;

+Be reverted to a zero balance after 18 months of inactive employment or separation of employment.

+Not be used in advance of accrual.

+Sick Leave Accrual – Tenured and Tenure-Track Faculty.

-New full-time employees under contract or otherwise employed by the district shall have posted to their leave record a credit of ten (10) compensable and two non-compensable days.
-Leave after the first three quarters shall accumulate on the basis of one day per calendar month; such days shall be deemed compensable for any month during which full-time contractual days are worked; the remaining days, shall be non-compensable.
+New full-time employees under contract or otherwise employed by the district shall have posted to their leave record a credit of ten (10) compensable and two (2) non-compensable days.
+Leave after the first three quarters shall accumulate on the basis of one day (8 hours) per calendar month; such days shall be deemed compensable for any month during which full-time contractual days are worked; the remaining days, shall be non-compensable.
 The maximum accrual is twelve (12) days per instructional year.

 Pro-rata accrual.
-Full-time faculty members starting mid-year will be granted sick leave on a pro-rated basis, based on the number of appointment days, on the first day on which work in the full-time position is performed.Accrued sick leave will be allowed on contractual days during the instructional year when the faculty member is unable to perform his or her assigned duties and responsibilities.
+Full-time faculty members starting mid-year will be granted sick leave on a pro-rated basis, based on the number of appointment days, on the first day on which work in the full-time position is performed.

+Sick Leave Accrual - Associate Faculty.

+Associate faculty shall receive sick leave to be used for the same illnesses, injuries, bereavement, and emergencies as full-time academic employees at the college in proportion to the individual’s teaching commitment at the college.
+Associate faculty shall accrue sick leave on the basis of one day (8 hours) per month, prorated to reflect the percentage of full-time load.
+Sick leave shall accrue on a proportional basis relative to the portion of full-time academic employee sick leave accrual attributable to in-class teaching time.

+Example:

+Percent of full-time Hours per month

+33% (.33)(8) = 2.64 2.64

+50% (.50)(8) = 4.0 4.00

+125% (1.25)(8) = 10 8.00*

+*Sick leave accrual cannot exceed 8 hours per month.

+Sick Leave Usage

+Accrued sick leave will be allowed on contractual days during the instructional year when the faculty member is unable to perform their assigned duties and responsibilities.
 Sick leave usage is appropriate for the following:

 For illness, injury, or disability.